-Mdina, also known as the “Silent City” or “Città Notabile” is the ancient capital of Malta, with a 4,000-year history.
-Inhabited by Greeks, Romans and Phoenicians, Arabs and Normans, its origins date back to antiquity.
+Mdina, also known as the “Silent City” or “Città Notabile”, is the ancient capital of Malta and carries a 4,000-year history.
+Greeks, Romans and Phoenicians, Arabs and Normans all lived here, and its origins reach right back to antiquity.

-In Roman times, it was called Melita, before being renamed Mdina by the Arabs.
-It takes its name from Medina in Arabic, which means “old city”.
+In Roman times it was called Melita, before the Arabs renamed it Mdina.
+The name comes from Medina in Arabic, meaning “old city”.

-Located in the centre of Malta, Mdina and Rabat were once and the same city.
-For reasons of national defence, the town was divided into two by a moat.
+Sitting in the centre of Malta, Mdina and Rabat were once one and the same city.
+For defensive reasons, the town was split in two by a moat.

-The main gate of the city was built in 1724 according to the plans of Charles François de Mondion, a French architect.
+The main gate was built in 1724 to the plans of Charles François de Mondion, a French architect.

-It was the capital of Malta until the arrival of the Knights of the Order of St John of Jerusalem in 1530, when they moved their headquarters to Birgu and built a new capital, Valletta.
+It stayed the capital of Malta until the Knights of the Order of St John of Jerusalem arrived in 1530, when they moved their headquarters to Birgu and built a new capital, Valletta.

-Mdina was and still is the centre of the Maltese nobility, but it has never regained its pre-1530 importance.
+Mdina was, and still is, the heart of the Maltese nobility, though it never regained the importance it held before 1530.

 It is on the UNESCO Tentative List of World Heritage Sites and is now one of Malta’s main tourist attractions.

-Rabat is particularly linked to the introduction of Christianity in Malta, as it is said to have welcomed the apostle Saint Paul after he was shipwrecked on the Maltese coast.
+Rabat has a particular link to the arrival of Christianity in Malta, as it is said to have welcomed the apostle Saint Paul after he was shipwrecked on the Maltese coast.

 Its alleys

-It is a quiet and pedestrian city, it is pleasant to let yourself be guided along the streets.
+It is a quiet, pedestrian city, and it is a real pleasure to simply let the streets lead you.

 Its ramparts

-Its ramparts offer a view of Mosta, the Mediterranean and Valletta.
-On its slopes we can observe the Maltese vineyards.
+The ramparts give you a view over Mosta, the Mediterranean and Valletta.
+Look down the slopes and you can spot the Maltese vineyards.

 St. Paul’s Cathedral

 It was rebuilt after the earthquake of 1693.
-Under its marble floor it houses the tomb of the Grand Masters of Malta.
+Beneath its marble floor lies the tomb of the Grand Masters of Malta.

-It was erected where St. Paul is said to have converted the Roman governor Publius, who became the first Bishop of Malta, to Christianity.
+It stands on the spot where St. Paul is said to have converted the Roman governor Publius, who went on to become the first Bishop of Malta, to Christianity.

-The Cathedral Museum is located in an imposing baroque palace and houses valuable collections of artworks, coins, Roman antiquities and original documents dating from the Inquisition.
+The Cathedral Museum sits inside an imposing baroque palace and holds valuable collections of artworks, coins, Roman antiquities and original documents from the time of the Inquisition.

 Palazzo De Piro

-Built in the 17th century, it is now a “multifunctional cultural centre”, hosting exhibitions and artistic events.
+Built in the 17th century, it is now a “multifunctional cultural centre” that hosts exhibitions and artistic events.

 Palazzo Vilhena

-Built in 1730, also to the design of Charles François de Mondion, this palace is an example of French Baroque architecture as introduced in Malta in the 18th century.
+Built in 1730, also to a design by Charles François de Mondion, this palace shows off the French Baroque style that arrived in Malta in the 18th century.

-The building now houses the National Museum of Natural History.
-The collections on display in the museum cover the various aspects of the natural history of the Maltese archipelago.
-There are collections of insects, mammals, marine life, birds and shells.
+The building is now home to the National Museum of Natural History.
+The collections cover the many sides of the natural history of the Maltese archipelago, with insects, mammals, marine life, birds and shells.

-The main task of the museum is the acquisition, collection and conversation of natural history material, with a special emphasis on the local biotope.
+The museum’s main job is acquiring, collecting and conserving natural history material, with a particular focus on the local biotope.

-The palace has had several roles so far: temporary hospital during the cholera epidemic that hit the island in 1837, sanatorium by the British troops and again hospital, for tuberculosis cases in the early 20th century.
+The palace has worn many hats over the years: a temporary hospital during the cholera epidemic that hit the island in 1837, a sanatorium for British troops, and a hospital again for tuberculosis cases in the early 20th century.

-The building was damaged by bombs during the Second World War and was later rebuilt.
+It was damaged by bombs during the Second World War and later rebuilt.

 Palazzo Falzon

-Also known as the Norman House, it is one of the most beautiful medieval buildings in Malta.
+Also known as the Norman House, it is one of the loveliest medieval buildings in Malta.

-Built in 1495 for the Aragonese vice-admiral Antonio Falzon, it was bought in 1927 by the Swedish captain Olaf Gollcher, the last inhabitant and owner of the house.
-He collected historical and artistic objects, such as collections of paintings, silverware, furniture, jewelry, carpets and oriental coats of arms, as well as a large library containing ancient books and manuscripts of great value.
+Built in 1495 for the Aragonese vice-admiral Antonio Falzon, it was bought in 1927 by the Swedish captain Olaf Gollcher, its last inhabitant and owner.
+He gathered historical and artistic objects, including paintings, silverware, furniture, jewelry, carpets and oriental coats of arms, along with a large library of ancient books and manuscripts of great value.

 Rabat